vectos/vectos-site-astro/src/content/blog/oracle-testing.md

 - They infer the `Septic` type when you supply it the `Lens[D, List[A]]`
 - When used with an atomic reference, you could even use the implementation to a bootup server and use it locally for testing for example

-With these combinators we can code our `PersonRepository`:
+With these combinators, we can code our `PersonRepository`:

 ```scala
 @Lenses